The Bankrate promise

 Before going ahead with a 401(k) be sure to consider the potential drawbacks carefully as they can be costly and have long-term impacts.

-- Fees: There may be various fees associated with a 401(k) loan, including origination fees of $50 to $100, which will be taken from the loan proceeds.
+- Fees: There may be fees associated with a 401(k) loan, including origination fees of $50 to $100, which will be taken from the loan proceeds.
 There may also be maintenance fees of anywhere from $25 to $50.
-Though these fees may seem minimal, if you’re only borrowing a small amount of money, such as $1,000, you will be losing as much as 15 percent right off the top.
+Though these one-time fees may seem minimal, if you’re only borrowing a small amount of money, such as $1,000, you will be losing as much as 15 percent right off the top.

 - Repayment timeline: There is a five-year loan repayment requirement for 401(k) loans.
-And if you do not manage to repay your loan within that time frame, the IRS will view the loan as a distribution and impose not only income tax on the money borrowed but also a 10 percent early withdrawal fee.
+If you do not manage to repay your loan within that time frame, the IRS will view the loan as a distribution and impose not only income tax on the money borrowed but also a 10 percent early withdrawal fee.

 How to decide if a 401(k) loan is right for you